Decathlon/vitamin-web/packages/sources/css/src/components/text-input/README.md

 ## Install icons (optional)

-If you need to use React components with icons displayed (via `VtmnIcon` component or props for icons in some components), you will need to install `@vtmn/icons` package.
+If you need to display icons in text input, you will need to install `@vtmn/icons` package.

 ```sh
 # with npm